ian1dunn/linkshortener/README.md

 # linkshortener

-This project is a link shortener using two main Django API endpoints: user and link.
+This project is a full-stack link shortener implemented in React and Django.

+It uses two main Django API endpoints: user and link.
 These endpoints enable CRUD operations on the Django default User model and a custom Link model that I created with fields Short URL, URL, Owner, Number of Clicks, and Timestamp.
 I also added an endpoint to get all Links registered to a User (under the Owner field).